 One of the many problems of voting is that no human thinks the way God does.

-'For My thoughts are not your thoughts, Nor are your ways My ways', says the LORD (Is 55:8).
+8 'For My thoughts are not your thoughts, Nor are your ways My ways', says the LORD (Isaiah 55:8).

-Although Jesus taught that we were to pay taxes (Mat 22:17-21), He also taught that His kingdom was not of this world (John 18:36).
-Jesus taught His disciples to go into the world and preach the gospel to everyone (Mat 28:19,20).
+Although Jesus taught that we were to pay taxes (Matthew 22:17-21), He also taught that His kingdom was not of this world (John 18:36).
+Jesus taught His disciples to go into the world and preach the gospel to everyone (Matthew 28:19,20).
 Jesus said that His disciples were to be in the world, but not of it (John 17:16).

 The apostle Peter clearly understood this.
-He wrote that being part of God's people made one part of a holy nation (I Pet 2:9).
-The apostle Paul wrote that this present world was evil (Gal 1:4).
-The Bible warns of the consequences of being part of the world's systems and its governments and tells us to come out of it and to be separate (Rev 18:2-5).
+He wrote that being part of God's people made one part of a holy nation (1 Peter 2:9).
+The apostle Paul wrote that this present world was evil (Galatians 1:4).
+The Bible warns of the consequences of being part of the world's systems and its governments and tells us to come out of it and to be separate (Revelation 18:2-5).

 Look at what the Bible teaches will happen in the Last Days and what Christians are to do about it,